 This method targets specific depths in the skin: a phenomenon termed “fractional photothermolysis” (FP).
 Indications for FP have exploded over the past five years to include the treatment of facial and periocular rhytides, facial and non-facial (neck, hands) photodamage, poikiloderma, acne scarring, striae distensae, and dyschromia such as melasma.
 Because of their broad, popular appeal, it is no surprise that the demand for fractional lasers continues to grow, as does the number of devices now available or in development.

 While primarily focusing on laser technology as a means for medical and aesthetic dermatological treatment, Alma Laser also develops and implements radiofrequency and ultrasound technologies.
 The Alma Laser Company is renowned for providing the most innovative medical technology used in the cosmetic surgery field and cosmetic surgery procedures frequently employ the use of at least one Alma Laser product.

 Alma Harmony Laser Applications include:

-Neo Surgery Center in Beverly Hills and Santa Barbara, California offers comprehensive skin care and aesthetic rejuvenation facilities including cosmetic treatments, laser and pulsed light treatments, rejuvenation regimens, plastic, reconstructive, and cosmetic surgery, skin care, skin care products, and many other aesthetic services.
+We offer comprehensive skincare and aesthetic rejuvenation facilities including cosmetic treatments, laser, and pulsed light treatments, rejuvenation regimens, plastic, reconstructive, and cosmetic surgery, skincare, skincare products, and many other aesthetic services.
 For more information or to schedule a consultation, please call today.